Understanding The Phenomenological Biological Ordering System Of Wolfgang Schad

 (1.3) In the valley we have chickens and honey bees.
 We send the majority of the eggs (approximately 4 per day in spring/summer) to the café to subsidise the amount of eggs that are purchased from other farms.
 If we included the eggs in our honesty box scheme then they would instantly find another market from the public that walk through, and would be sold very quickly.
 We have a couple hives of honey bees.
 Honey bees, produce wax, honey, nectar, and propolis (medicinal resin) all of which have a potential market.
 Many of the by products of the hive could be processed into cosmetic products such as soaps or creams to be sold in the farm shop.
 However, there are only a small number of hives, and it is important not to exploit or harm the health of bee hives which produce honey all year round for their own survival throughout the winter months.

 At Ruskin Mill we already make good use of the by products from the animals.
 Meat, offal, and bones are available from the farm shop.
 The wool from the sheep is transformed into slippers, hats, and artworks by students and staff.
 Cow and goat skins have been dried and oiled, which have a market.
-Trout has been sold in local shops, pub, and sent to other colleges.
+Trout has been sold in local shops, local markets, pubs, and sent to other colleges.

 (1.4) Students at Ruskin Mill College instantly gravitate to animals.
 With new students in the valley, the first task I usually offer is to feed the chickens.
 The therapeutic benefit of animals cannot be understated.
 It is important to care for something beyond ourselves, perhaps it can be said that caring or being responsible for other people and animals gives us a sense of meaning in our lives.
 Many students benefit from being able to hold or stroke a animal, as touch is very important to our wellbeing.
 This can clearly be seen during lambing season, when students may have to give milk or colostrum to a little lamb.
 Animals are very visceral and can be easily understood by students.
 Collecting eggs is one of the daily jobs in the valley which students really enjoy.
 Usually, they will be able to go independently to look for the eggs, and will shout out how many they found.
 Then they write the date on the eggs, and take them to the shop.
 It allows them to see the clear link between looking after the chickens, to eating an omelette in the café.